 Search, compare and book your next diving holiday

-Sipadan’s can’t-miss sites
+Sipadan’s can’t-miss dive sites

 Most divers just spend a handful of days exploring Sipadan in hopes of spotting the region’s signature wildlife - sharks, turtles, and massive shoals of barracuda and jacks.
 But if you don’t have tons of time in the park, we recommend diving these sites for an all-inclusive ‘best of’ experience.

-Sipadan Jetty - AKA The Drop-off
+Sipadan Jetty – AKA The Drop-Off

 This dive starts directly from the island’s main jetty, located on the northern point of the island.
-The sudden and steep drop-off here plunges straight down to the seafloor, over 600 meters below, making for a seriously spectacular wall dive.
+The sudden and steep drop-off here plunges straight down to the seafloor, over 600-metres below, making for a seriously spectacular wall dive.
 As you cruise past this site’s stunning near-vertical hard and soft coral gardens, be sure to keep one eye out in the blue where schools of barracuda and batfish swim by.
 Lone reef sharks, turtles, and eagle rays also patrol at the reef’s edge, and big turtles are often seen napping in the wall’s caves and overhangs.

 Turtle Tomb